kaninnoothep/Teachmate/server/README.md

 ### Note

-The server will not connect to the database if your IP is not granted permission to access the database in MongoDB Atlas.
+The server will not connect to the database if your IP address is not granted permission to access the database in MongoDB Atlas.

-If this is an error, reach out to the author to grant you access to it.
+If this error occurs, reach out to the author to grant you access to it.

 </br>